 - 20% of the FRQ section

-To get full credit on the FRQ section, you will be required to show your work when performing calculations, including proper labeling of units.
+To get full credit on the FRQ section, you will be required to show your work when performing calculations, including proper unit labeling.

 Common Name | Chemical Equation |